Edwards1314/text_editor/README.md

 This is a text editor created using JavaFX.
+Upon closing the height width and text in the editor is saved using the Settings class.
+Once the editor is reopened the window will be the same height/width upon closing as well as have the same text.